+The Simple Type Definition schema component has the following properties:

 '''

-The Simple Type Definition schema component has the following properties:

 Schema Component: Simple Type Definition

 {name}

 Optional.
 An NCName as defined by [Namespaces in XML].

 {target namespace}

 Either absent or a namespace name, as defined in [Namespaces in XML].

-{variety}

 One of {atomic, list, union}.
-Depending on the value of {variety}, further properties are defined as follows:
+Depending on the value of {variety}, further properties

+are defined as follows:

 atomic

 {primitive type definition}

-A ·built-in· ·primitive· datatype definition (or the simple ur-type definition).
+A ·built-in· ·primitive· datatype definition).

 list

 {item type definition}

-An atomic or union simple type definition.
+An ·atomic· or ·union· simple type definition.

 union

 {member type definitions}

 A non-empty sequence of simple type definitions.

+{facets}

+A possibly empty set of Facets (§2.4).

+{fundamental facets}

+A set of Fundamental facets (§2.4.1)

+{base type definition}

+If the datatype has been ·derived· by ·restriction· then the Simple Type Definition

+component from which it is ·derived·, otherwise the Simple Type Definition for

+anySimpleType (§4.1.6).

+{final}

+A subset of {restriction, list, union}.

+{annotation}

+Optional.
+An annotation.

 '''